KittyKittyKitKat/FreeForm-Minesweeper/README.md

    * Play the game with no flags
    * Change the number of rows in the game space (1 to 60)
    * Change the number of columns in the game space (25 to 60)
+ * Automatically detect if an update is available

 ## Requirements (When running source)